-Energization power for an ESP is supplied at the primary side of the T-R set.
-The a.c. electrical power is normally supplied at 220 or 460 volts.
+supplied at 220 or 460 volts.
 Each T-R set for an ESP is normally provided with a voltmeter and an ammeter to indicate input voltage and input current.

 The range of a voltmeter dial for primary voltage is 0 to 480 volts.
-Normal operating voltage is around 220 or 460 volts, depending on the selection of supply voltage.
+Normal operating voltage is around 220 to 460 volts, depending on the selection of supply voltage.
 A temporary marginal deviation of about 5 percent from the rated supply voltage is common and should not be considered a major operating problem.
 Generally, a label on the primary voltmeter indicates the maximum permissible voltage reading.